gnns4hri/sngnnv2/README.md

 python3 train.py
 ```

-When it finishes, it will create a directory called "model_params" that store two pickle files with the parameters of the trained model.
+When it finishes, it will create a directory called "model_params" that store two files with the parameters and weights of the trained model.

 ### Batched training
 This way of training will launch a sequence of training processes with random hyperparameters.